codio/knowledge/source/instructors/authoring/guides/blueprints.rst

 Blueprints for Guide Pages
 ==========================

 Use Blueprints to save your Markdown content and **Layout** settings as reusable templates for guide pages.
-When creating new pages, you can apply these Blueprints to maintain consistent styling and formatting across all your guides.
+When creating new pages, you can use these Blueprints to facilitate consistent styling and formatting across all your guides.

 ..
 Note:: Blueprints are stored in courses and are available to all assignments in a course.
 They cannot be used in standalone projects.

 Creating a **Blueprint**
 ------------------------
-1. Enter instructions you might use every time on the Guide page.
+1. Enter the content, including the formatting and styling you want for the template.
 2. Make your **Layout** selections.

 .. image:: /img/blueprints/blueprintcreate1.png